-Sheltering in place and social distancing have been taxing on our personal and emotional lives, but for many who can’t work from home, the impact of the coronavirus, or COVID-19 pandemic, will be completely calamitous.
-It’s easy to dismiss this time in history as a bizarre fluke or a meme-able few months, but it’s likely that our economy will take a serious hit in the wake of this disaster.
-On a larger level, this situation is certainly horrific — but on a local level, the devastation is even more real.
+The COVID-19 pandemic has been taxing on our personal lives and mental health.
+But for many who can’t work from home, the impact of the coronavirus is completely calamitous.
+We can’t easily dismiss this time in history as a bizarre fluke or a meme-able few months because, on a larger scale, this situation is certainly horrific.
+And on a local level, the devastation is even more real.

-Look, it’s not the most intellectual solution to the broad and sweeping problems created by coronavirus, but it’s certainly a direct action you can take. many independently owned bars and stores have set up emergency relief funds for their staff members.
-If you can afford it, any money contributed to these types of fundraisers are going directly to helping the workers who are most immediately impacted by the shutdown.
+Look, it’s not the most elegant solution to the broad and sweeping problems created by the coronavirus, but it’s certainly a direct action you can take.
+Many independently-owned bars and stores have set up emergency relief funds for their staff members.
+If you can afford it, any money contributed to these types of fundraisers is going directly to helping the workers who are most immediately impacted by the shutdown.
 Considering many state unemployment websites have crashed due to being bombarded by newly out-of-work citizens, this is perhaps the quickest way certain subsets of workers can get relief.

-Frighteningly, one of the biggest impacts of COVID-19 is that not only are more traditional employees like bar-backs, shopkeepers, and booksellers finding themselves lacking work, but also entertainers of all kinds are suddenly without spaces to perform.
-Musicians, comedians, drag performers, DJs, dancers, and more rely on local economies to make money and because they’re often paid in cash, they’re not even eligible for government assistance programs when the work dries up.
+Frighteningly, one of the biggest impacts of COVID-19 is that not only are more traditional employees, like bar-backs, shopkeepers, and booksellers, finding themselves lacking work, but entertainers of all kinds are suddenly without spaces to perform.
+Musicians, comedians, drag performers, DJs, dancers, and more rely on local economies to make money, and because they’re often paid in cash, they’re not even eligible for government assistance programs when the work dries up.

-But artists are, by their very nature, a creative bunch and have taken to live-streaming services like YouTube, Facebook Live, IGTV, and Twitch to broadcast bedroom shows.
-Most of these performers are smart enough to also include their Venmo, Paypal, or Cashapp accounts in these performances.
+But artists are, by their very nature, a creative bunch and have taken to livestreaming services like YouTube, Facebook Live, IGTV, and Twitch to broadcast shows from home.
+Most of these performers are smart enough to also include their Venmo, PayPal, or Cash App accounts in these performances.
 It’s your job as a responsible consumer to tip these artists because, at this moment, it might be the only way they can make any money at all.

 Consider gift cards, too!
 While stores might not be open right now, this isn’t bound to last forever — and if you can help shops stay afloat by paying them now for business later, now’s a good time to do so.

-We’re all nervous as hell and definitely on edge, but that doesn’t give you a pass to be rude.
+We’re all nervous and definitely on edge, but that doesn’t give you a pass to be rude.
 If you have to go to a grocery store or any other essential service, remember that the employees are under immense amounts of stress and are likely to be drastically underpaid.
-“Please,” and “Thank you,” go a long way towards helping us all feel sane.
+“Please” and “thank you” go a long way toward helping us all feel sane.

-The truth of the matter is that local businesses have a hard time operating year round even when there isn’t a pandemic destroying our social lives.
+The truth of the matter is that local businesses have a hard time operating year-round, even when there isn’t a pandemic destroying our social lives.
 We should all remember that advocating for our favorite local places doesn’t have to stop once our lives return to normal.
-Make sure you’re politically active enough to be voting for politicians who want to raise the minimum wage, curtail landlord power, and protect workers’ rights all year round.
+Aim to be politically active, and consider voting for politicians who want to raise the minimum wage, curtail landlord power, and protect workers’ rights all year round.

 This also goes for responsible consumerism in general.
 It has certainly become easy to rely on sites like Amazon or Walmart to deliver pretty much anything to your door at any given moment.
-But local economies are important, too, and if you can afford to pay a few extra dollars for books or household goods or clothes — it’ll be a huge boon to businesses who need your money far more than Jeff Bezos does.
+But local economies are important, too, and if you can afford to pay a few extra dollars for books or household goods or clothes, it’ll be a huge boon to businesses that need your money.